rose-collectionservices/collection-services-manual/readme.md

 *Footnotes:*

+<a id="anchor1">[1]</a> Language and process borrowed in large part and with much gratitude from the Rockefeller Archive Center Documentation Site Content Approval Policy: http://docs.rockarch.org/docs-policy/
-<a id="anchor1">[1]</a>In some cases, links from Collection Services repositories to information that cannot be shared publicly require authentication.
+<a id="anchor2">[2]</a> In some cases, links from Collection Services repositories to information that cannot be shared publicly require authentication.